dompdv/apothik/docs/stories/en_story_phase2.md

 title: Discovering Distributed Applications with Elixir - Part 2
 ---

+<a href="/">Home</a>
 <a href="en_story_phase1.html"> Part 1</a>
 <a href="en_story_phase3.html"> Part 3</a>

-## Phase 2: A Distributed Cache, Without Redundancy, with a Dynamic Cluster
+# Phase 2: A Distributed Cache, Without Redundancy, with a Dynamic Cluster

-### How to Remove a Machine from a Cluster?
+## How to Remove a Machine from a Cluster?

 A first attempt with [`Node.stop/0`](https://hexdocs.pm/elixir/Node.html#stop/0).
 ```